SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

         </visual>
     ~~~

 4. A mesh can come from a file on disk, or from another model.
-In this example we'll use a mesh from the pioneer2dx model.
-Change the visual element to the following (but keep the the rest of the file intact):
+In this example, we'll use a mesh from the pioneer2dx model.
+Change the visual element to the following (but keep the rest of the file intact):

     ~~~
         <visual name='visual'>